Professor Tina A.C. Besley

 Qualifications: PhD; M.Ed (Distinction); B.A.; Dip Ed; Dip Teaching; Counselling Certif

 I was appointed Associate Dean International in the Faculty of Education in 2017.
-This ties in well with my work as Director, Centre for Global Studies in Education, which I established in 2012.
+Until end of 2017, I was Director, Centre for Global Studies in Education, which I established in 2012.